Diego-0110/copyon/README.md

 }
 ```

-Use a processor passing its id to the util:
+Use a processor passing its `id` to the app:
 ```
 python main.py upper
 ```

-Now, every time you copy something in the clipboard, the function process will be called:
+Now, every time you copy something in the clipboard, the function `process` will be called:
 ```
 You copy:
 "In a village in la Mancha, whose name I do not care to remember"

-The utils will add this to the clipboard:
+The app will add this to the clipboard:
 "IN A VILLAGE IN LA MANCHA, WHOSE NAME I DO NOT CARE TO REMEMBER"
 ```